AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 ### Collections

-If you work on a set of files or folders, you can add them to your favorite list to access them quickly. **Collections** shows the list of documents that you have added and other publicly accessible list of documents from the other users.
+If you work on a set of files or folders, you can add them to your favorite list to access them quickly. **Collections** show the list of documents that you have added and other publicly accessible list of documents from the other users.

 By default, you can view the files by titles.
 As you hover over a file, you can view the file title and the file path as a tooltip.

 >[!NOTE]
 >
 > As an administrator, you can also choose to view the list of files by filenames in the Editor.
-Select the **File name** option of the **View files by** section in **User preferences**.
+Select the **File name** option of the **Editor files display configuration** section in **User preferences**.

 To create a new collection, Select the + icon next to Collections panel to bring up the **New collection** dialog box: